GPPassos/computational-semantics/cap3.md

 #### Exercise 3.4.3 ####

-You just need to change relative pronoun's semantic to `semLex(relpro,M):-
+You just need to change the semantic of relative pronouns to `semLex(relpro,M):-
    M = [sem:lam(V,lam(N,lam(X,lam(H,lam(L,some(H1,some(L1,some(L2,and(hole(H1),and(label(L1),
                 and(label(L2),and(and(L,L1,H1),and(leq(L,H),and(leq(L2,H1),